oubiwann/SFEF-2014-LFE/README.md

 ## Dev Environment

+We're going to assume that you will develop your slides inside a clone of this repo, for your convenience:

-You'll probably want to have two terminals open in your project's directory.
+1. Open two terminals in the cloned directory.

-1. Start the auto-compiler:
+1. Start the auto-compiler in one terminal:

     ```bash
     $ make watch
     ```

-1. Run a dev HTTP server:
+1. Run a dev HTTP server in the other terminal:

     ```bash
     $ make dev